 When was the last time you concentrated on accomplishing ONE task in 24 hours?

-Lately, we all seem to be hardwired to “multi-task.”
+Have you noticed?
+We humans seem to be hardwired to “multi-task.”
 It’s as if we’re trying to prove to ourselves that we’re invincible.

-To combat this, I’ve been consciously practicing the strategy of focusing on ONE work-related project daily.
+To combat this lately, I’ve been consciously practicing the strategy of focusing on ONE work-related project daily.
 Rather than pretending to manage a long “to-do” list every day, I’m choosing ONE main item to accomplish each day.
 The item might be ONE that’s truly deadline driven (most aren’t), or ONE that has lingered on my list way too long and deserves closure.
 No matter the reason, I’ve discovered that when I devote my energy to ONE daily goal, my “to-do” list shrinks quickly.

 At the end of each workday, I select the next day’s ONE project.
 That makes it easy to immediately dive into that ONE project the next morning.